Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 4. Align signed inputs, not just derived outputs.

-   RNG commits, RNG reveals, and export signatures are the verifiable inputs.
+   RNG commits and reveals are the verifiable inputs.
 The design aligns on signed roots over those input sets using local sidecar SHAMap snapshots.
-The final entropy digest and export quorum result are derived from the accepted local snapshot, not from live collector state.
+The final entropy digest is derived from the accepted local snapshot, not from live collector state.

 5. Sidecars are not transactions.

-   Commit, reveal, and export signature entries are `STObject(sfGeneric)` leaves in ephemeral `SHAMapType::SIDECAR` maps.
+   Commit and reveal entries are `STObject(sfGeneric)` leaves in ephemeral `SHAMapType::SIDECAR` maps.
 They use `sfSidecarType` to distinguish payloads and `HashPrefix::sidecar` for item hashes.
 Current same-round consensus does not advertise, fetch, serve, or merge these maps from peers.
-The maps are local immutable snapshots used to materialize the root a node signed into its proposal and, if accepted, to build the ledger-visible pseudo/witness.
+The maps are local immutable snapshots used to materialize the root a node signed into its proposal and, if accepted, to build the ledger-visible entropy pseudo.

 6. Proposal-visible or validation-visible extension data must be signed.